Part 10: Choose And Register The Right Domain

 Buying A Domain Name

-Once you see that the domain is available, buy it immediately.
+If your chosen domain is available, buy it immediately.
 It may be available now, but not a few seconds later.
-Never assume that the name will be around at some future date when you figure out what to do with it.
+Never assume the name will be around at some future date when you figure out what to do with it.
 To buy a domain name, you need to register the name you want with an organisation called ICANN through a domain-name registrar.

-My personal preference is to register the name directly with a domain name registrar rather than through my web host.
-I just like to know that it is under my control and if I move hosting companies, then I control my domain name.
-For me being the owner is vital.
+My personal preference is to register the name directly with a domain-name registrar rather than through my web host.
+I like to know it’s under my control and if I move hosting companies, then I control my domain name.

-World’s Largest Registrar – GoDaddy.com – This extremely popular registrar (probably the biggest today) offers .co.uk domain names.
-They have a web interface to manage your domains.
-Both credit card and PayPal payments are accepted.
+This extremely popular registrar (probably the biggest today) offers .co.uk domain names.
+It provides a web interface to manage your domains.

 Set Up An Account

-Many new people are reluctant to take this step as this is the first step in the technical process.
-I know when I first started out I was reluctant to do this as it all seemed very legal and also quite technical.
-It is actually quite a simple thing to do and if you want to own and build a good quality website, then it needs to get done.
+Many newcomers to website ownership are reluctant to commit to buying a domain, as it’s the first step in the technical process.
+I know when I first started out I was reluctant to do this, as it all seemed very legal and quite technical.
+Yet it’s actually quite a simple thing to do and if you want to own and build a good-quality website, then it needs to get done.

-Pick a domain name that you like and try to make it short and easy to remember.
-Come up with a short list of names that you like.
-Then decide who you want to purchase it from and buy it.
-Any of the three providers offer a good service.
+In summary, pick a domain name you like and try to make it short and easy to remember.
+Come up with a shortlist of names you like.
+Then decide who to buy it from and go ahead: any of the three providers mentioned offer a good service.